killallskywalker/billing-service/README.md

 # If you want developer mode ( run test etc )
 docker compose -f docker-compose.dev.yml up

+# for this you need to run on your own migration and seed
+docker exec -it policy-service npm run migration:run docker exec -it policy-service npm run db:seed

 ```
 4 .
 Then you can access the swagger
 ```